 Raising the Old Town

-Most sources say the construction of the town’s walls and gates began around 1235, during the reign of Wenceslaus I, but later the construction work moved to the Malá Strana, under Přemysl Ottakar II, in around 1257.
+Most sources say the construction of the town’s walls and gates began around 1235, during the reign of Wenceslas I, but later the construction work moved to the Malá Strana, under Přemysl Ottakar II, in around 1257.
 There were originally two walls, one of quartzite and an inner wall constructed using slate.
 The moat certainly existed during the latter half of the thirteenth century and so was probably built around the same time as these first walls.

 Defending the City

 So obviously the builders of the house were expecting trouble.
-This would also support the theory that it was built at roughly the same time as the defensive walls, when the safety of the city was the main priority for the authorities and residents of the day.
+This would also support the theory that it was built at roughly the same time as the defensive walls when the safety of the city was the main priority for the authorities and residents of the day.

 At first, the concern for the Old Town and the reason for building the walls was more about protecting the wares and produce from the markets inside than fending off an attacking army, but towards the end of the thirteenth century and into the beginning of the fourteenth, the political safety of the town became more of a concern.
 It’s possible even that some of the reservoirs were added to the Wolfin house at this time, after the lower storey was buried, to add to the security of the house.